JuliaComputing/Swagger.jl/README.md

 plugin/build.sh
 ```

-A single jar file (julia-swagger-codegen-0.0.1.jar) will be produced in `plugin/target`.
+A single jar file (julia-swagger-codegen-0.0.2.jar) will be produced in `plugin/target`.

 You can now use that for codegen.

+Note: problems have been reported while building with JDK 9 on MacOS likely because of [this issue](https://bugs.eclipse.org/bugs/show_bug.cgi?id=534460)

 ### Code Generation: